Marvin Dixon

 Marvin Dixon (born on September 9, 1983) is a member of the Jamaica national bobsleigh team and competed in the 2014 Winter Olympics in the two-man bobsled.

-Dixon was born on August 9, 1983 in Rockfort, St. Andrews, Jamaica.
-He has been a member of the Jamaica National team since May 2007.
+Dixon was born on August 9, 1983, in Rockfort, St. Andrews, Jamaica.
+He has been a Jamaica National team member since May 2007.

 He was selected to carry the Jamaican flag at the 2014 Winter Olympics opening ceremony.

-Before bobsleigh, Dixon was a track & field athlete in high school, where he ran 100m, 200m and also 400m along with Damien Shalon Cox.
+Before bobsleigh, Dixon was a track & field athlete in high school, where he ran 100m, 200m, and also 400m along with Damien Shalon Cox.